Darlin' (2019 film): Plot

 At the end of the previous film, Darlin', Peggy, and Socket Cleek joined the feral woman to live in the wilderness and seen in tattered clothes.

-Years later, Peggy and Socket are gone while the now teenage Darlin' has developed a feral personality while sporting mid-thigh length copper hair while the Woman has calf-length hair.
+Years later, Peggy and Socket are gone while the now teenage Darlin' has developed a feral personality.
 She and the Woman are walking through the forest naked despite the wintry conditions.
-One day at the insistence of the Woman, Darlin' arrives outside a hospital and accidentally gets struck by an ambulance.
+One day, at the insistence of the Woman, Darlin' arrives outside a hospital and accidentally gets struck by an ambulance.
 After being treated at the hospital, she is sent to a Catholic boarding school called St. Philomena's, where the staff and other students attempt to civilize her.

-A nurse named Tony who was the first to find and befriend her at the hospital tries to look out for her, but is repeatedly turned away by the school for being gay.
+A nurse named Tony, who was the first to find and befriend her at the hospital, tries to look out for her, but is repeatedly turned away by the school for being gay.
 Though she has forgotten how to speak, she is renamed Darlin' after the name on her bracelet.
 She slowly regains her ability to speak, her hair is cut to mid-back length, and she befriends some of the other students, especially a trouble-making tomboy named Billy, but has trouble adjusting to modern life and is disturbed by the school's teachings about the Devil.
 A greedy bishop attempts to exploit her for fame and fortune.

 Eventually, the Woman enters the city and kills everyone in her path to retrieve her adoptive daughter Darlin' while wearing a brown dress she obtained, stolen sunglasses and a jacket, though she befriends a group of homeless prostitutes.
 Tony cooperates with the Woman by telling her where Darlin' is and she spares his life.